InsaneBroccoli/bf_controller_tuning/markdown/Data/Dataimport.md

 ## Building the Signal Index

-The line containing `loopIteration` marks the end of the header and lists all recorded signals in column order, as they appear in the .csv file.
+The line containing `loopIteration` marks the end of the header and lists all recorded signals in column order as they appear in the .csv file.

 This line is parsed to build the index struct `ind`, mapping each signal name to its column index.
 This enables name-based access to the data matrix instead of hardcoded column numbers.